horchi/vdr-plugin-squeezebox/README.md

    squeezebox.playerName = VDR-squeeze
    squeezebox.squeezeCmd = /usr/local/bin/squeezelite

-  And adjust the parameters to fit your system
+  And adjust the parameters to fit your system:

+  - squeezebox.audioDevice
      The possible setting of audioDevice are shown by calling:
      #> squeezelite -l
+     normally similar to the softhddevice configuration (squeezelite option)

+  - squeezebox.logLevel
+     the loglevel (0-4), 0 less, 1 normal, 2.. debug (default 1)

+  - squeezebox.playerName
+     name of the squeezebox as displayed in the WEBIF (squeezelite option, default 'VDR-squeeze')

+  - squeezebox.playerMac
+     mac of the squeezebox, to run more than one squueze clinet in the same host (default the real mac)

+  - squeezebox.squeezeCmd:
+     path of squeezelite (default /usr/local/bin/squeezelite)

+  - squeezebox.lmcHost
+    host or ip of the LMS (default localhost)

+  - squeezebox.lmcHttpPort
+    http port of the LMS (default 9000)

+  - squeezebox.lmcPort
+    port of LMSs CLI interface (default 9090)

 Handling: